joaocaetanocardoso/joaocaetanocardoso/README.md

 - 👋 Hi, I’m @joaocaetanocardoso
-- 👀 I’m interested in Rust
+- 👀 I’m interested in Python, Java e C
-- 🌱 I’m currently learning Rust

 <!---
 joaocaetanocardoso/joaocaetanocardoso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.